tera-alkahest/alkahest/README.md

 Binary releases of Alkahest are not yet available as the project is still in heavy development.
 If you want to build it, you will need Visual Studio 2015 (any edition) and .NET Framework version 4.6.1.
-Simply open `Alkahest.sln` and build it with the `Default` + `Portable` configuration.
+Simply open `Alkahest.sln` and build it with the `Debug` + `Any CPU` configuration.
 All build artifacts will end up in the `Build` directory.
 Run `Alkahest.Server.exe` to start the proxy server (but see below for configuration).

 ## Configuration